Fixing Wire Jewelry Mistakes: How to Bounce Back from Tool Marks, Hard or Broken Wires, and Go with the Flow

 In all of my creative pursuits, mistakes have never really bugged me too much, for some lucky reason.
 Now after a big stinky sip when they’ve accidentally served me coffee instead of chai latte at Starbucks, I don’t react nearly so well!
 But I seem to be able to go with the flow when it comes to mistakes in metal or wire jewelry making and just look at them as an opportunity to alter the design to what it obviously wanted to be anyway!

 But not everyone is that way.
 Sometimes wire jewelry mistakes can be so frustrating that the project just comes to a halt, delegated to That Spot in your studio where unfinished projects go to die.
-If you’re a perfectionist when it comes to your wire jewelry designs, get some stress relief (especially during this busy holiday season) and learn to fix them or go with the flow, with advice from Fine Art Wire Weaving author Sarah Thompson.
+If you’re a perfectionist when it comes to your wire jewelry designs, get some stress relief and learn to fix them or go with the flow, with advice from Fine Art Wire Weaving author Sarah Thompson.

 Fixing and Hiding Mistakes in Wire Jewelry